JumpStartGeorgia/Datasets/School Counts + Repairs/README.md

 * address (schools.csv col 6)
 * number students (schools.csv col 4)
 * number teachers (schools.csv col 5)
-And for each reconstruction csv file
+* studet teacher ratio (divide # studets by # teachers) And for each reconstruction csv file
 * [year] reconstruction type (school_repairs_[year].csv col 4)
 * [year] cost (school_repairs_[year].csv last col)

 ## Notes
+### Student Teacher Ratio
+When creating this ratio, you must test to see if the teacher number exists and is not 0.
+If this is the case, do the division.
+If not, leave the value blank.
 ### Reconstruction Type
 * Some records do not have a value for this column.
 When this happens, use 'Unknown'
 * Some schools have multiple records for the same year.
 When this happens, use 'Multiple Types' and then sum up the cost for these records